SkyTubeTeam/SlidingDrawer/README.md

 Setup
 -----

 Put a new build rule on your `gradle.build` file.
+For example:

 ```
 dependencies {